0xN7y/PacketGrep/README.md

 # PacketGrep
-This tool help you to detect and capture certain type of packet and malicious behaivor at real time which is helpfull for network admin,security team.
+This tool for linux that help you to detect and capture certain type of packet and malicious behaivor at real time which is helpfull for network admin,security team.

 # Reqirements